Michelle Millman anchors the morning and noon news at KIRO 7, the TV station she grew up watching.

 Morgan Palmer joined KIRO 7 in April 2011 from WBBH in Fort Myers, Florida where he served as meteorologist for various weekday newscasts.
 He holds the television Seals of Approval from both the American Meteorological Society (AMS) and the National Weather Association (NWA).

-Monique Ming Laven co-anchors KIRO 7 Eyewitness News at 5 and 11 p.m.
-Monday through Friday alongside Steve Raible and chief meteorologist Morgan Palmer.
+Monique Ming Laven co-anchors KIRO 7 News at 5pm, 6pm, 7pm, and 11pm, Monday through Friday alongside Steve Raible and Dave Wagner.

-Before joining the KIRO 7 team, Monique worked as evening anchor and reporter at WCMH in Columbus, Ohio, WKOW in Madison, Wisconsin, and 6News in Lawrence, Kansas.
-During her time in the Midwest she was in key swing states for the presidential elections in 2004 and 2008, she traveled to New York City to cover the September 11 terrorist attacks, and she biked 560 miles in six days from Minneapolis to Chicago, reporting on the Heartland AIDS Ride.
-During her Midwest tour of duty, she picked up an Edward R. Murrow Award for Best News Series and the Associated Press Award for Best Documentary, among other awards for sports reporting, feature writing and spot news.
+Before joining the KIRO 7 team, Monique worked as evening anchor and reporter at WCMH in Columbus, OH, WKOW in Madison, WI, and 6News in Lawrence, KS.
+During her time in the Midwest she was in key swing states for the presidential elections in 2004 and 2008, she traveled to New York City to cover the September 11th terrorist attacks, and she biked 560 miles in six days from Minneapolis to Chicago reporting on the Heartland AIDS Ride.
+During her Midwest tour of duty, she also picked up an Edward R. Murrow Award for Best News Series and the Associated Press Award for Best Documentary.

 Dave Wagner is an anchor and investigative reporter at KIRO 7.